 Climbing that rocky slope in high heels is not easy.
 I believe a primary reason some never reach out for help is because of the recurring confusion this scenario brings.
 Because you are already experiencing disrespect, betrayal, and guilt you lack the confidence it takes to move forward.

-Many have experienced the pain of attempting to get help only to regret it.
-The resulting pent up anger and frustration someone in this situation experiences, can make it appear initially (to an inexperienced helper) that you are the source of the problem.
-We all have sin to deal with, but the dynamics of this betrayal and abuse feeds the frustration.
-Because of prolonged abuse, some stop fighting and go inward, silent and recluse.
+Many spouses or family members of addicts have experienced the pain of attempting to get help only to regret it.
+The resulting pent up anger and frustration someone in this situation experiences can make it appear initially (to an inexperienced helper) that you are the source of the problem.
+While we all have sin issues to deal with, the dynamics of betrayal and abuse feed our frustration.
+Get help anyway, prolonged abuse causes some to go inward, silent, and recluse.
 For others, the pressure cooker lid blows and it all comes spewing out.
-Either response, while sinful on your part, is a common reaction to the inability to be allowed to express your feelings and to be respected as an individual.
+Either response is a common reaction to the inability to be allowed to express your feelings and to be respected as an individual.

-The feeling of constant instability eventually breaks down our identity in Christ as well.
-The mind becomes clouded and it seems an overwhelming task to confront the real issue.
+The constant emotional instability eventually breaks down our identity in Christ.
+Our mind can become clouded and it seems an overwhelming task to confront the real issue.
 Along with the biblical mandate of submission and respect for authority, there’s enough confusion to keep many quiet.
 You may even wonder if you have lost out with God and are abandoned.
 You’re not.
 You just need a life-saver tossed to you.
 You will make it if you hold on to the Life-Giver, Jesus, and make the changes needed.

 2) Act, instead of reacting: God’s Word gives action steps that bring hope.
 Write out what scripture says about your situation.
-Differentiate truth from thoughts based in the pain you feel.
+Differentiate truth from thoughts based on the pain you feel.

 3) Pray, instead of panicking: In order to trust God through this process you need to pray and gain power over the enemy, who uses fear to derail us.
 Reacting will not produce righteous fruit.